lipanissa9helen/Difference-calculator/README.md

 npm link
 ```

+### How to use:

+This program calculates the difference between two json or yaml(yml) structures and outputs the report to the console.
+Write in your console gendiff + 2 paths to files you want to compare.
+You can optionally choose one of three formatters: stylish(used by default), plain or json.

 For use this programm install Node.js of the latest version on the system globally.
 Upgrade Node.js to the latest version.

 ### • Help information